Population Control Bias and Importance Sampling in Full Configuration Interaction Quantum Monte Carlo: Role of Importance Sampling

 Since the population control bias is proportional to the covariance between the shift and the wavefunction, reducing the variance of the shift or the wavefunction should help reduce the bias.
 A well-known technique for reducing the variance of quantum Monte Carlo estimates is importance sampling~\cite{Kalos1974, Umrigar2015}.
 Given a guiding wavefunction $\ket{\psi_{\mathrm{G}}}$, importance sampling corresponds to solving an auxiliary problem with the modified Hamiltonian

 The wavefunctions of the original and auxiliary problem are then related by

 Using a guiding wavefunction that is close to the ground state, reduces the fluctuation in the number of walkers and the shift.
 The reason is that a walker on a determinate $\ket{D_j}$ contributes \emph{on average} $1+\Delta \tau (\sum_i \tilde{H}_{ij} -S)$ walkers to the next iteration.
 As the guiding wavefunction becomes closer to the ground state, the variation in the column-sum $\sum_i \tilde{H}_{ij} $ gets smaller, reducing the variation in the number of walkers and its dependence on the details of the sampled wavefunction.
 From a different perspective, the propagator becomes closer to a column-stochastic matrix alleviating the need for population control.
-Importance sampling has also been discussed in the context of Density Matrix Quantum Monte Carlo \cite{Blunt2014}.
+Importance sampling has also been discussed in the context of Density Matrix Quantum Monte Carlo \cite{Blunt2014} and used in projective quantum Monte Carlo simulations of Ising chains~\cite{Inack2018}.

 As an illustrative example, take the limiting case where the guiding wavefunction is the exact ground state.
 Then the column-sum of the modified Hamiltonian matrix elements becomes a constant

 and thus all walkers have the same reproduction rate ${1+\Delta \tau (E_0 -S)}$ .
 Moreover, the uniform projected energy $E^\pm$ equals the grounds state energy $E_0$ regardless of the sampled wavefunction.
 Therefore, the population control bias is given entirely by Eq.~\eqref{eq:shift_uinform_pe} which only depends on the covariance of the shift with the number of walkers rather than with the details of the sampled wavefunction.